BRO-FHV/docs/timer.md

 void TimerDelaySetup();
 ```

-To use the delay timer you can whether use TimerDelayDelay or TimerDelayStart.
-TimerDelayDelay is a one-shot delay.
-When the passed milliseconds are over, the timer stops after the interrupt occurred.
+To use the delay timer you use TimerDelayDelay.
+This method offers you a one-shot delay.
+When the passed milliseconds are over, an interrupt occurs and the timer stops automatically.
 This timer is processed as blocking operation - so when the delay timer is started no other code will be executed.
 ```c
 void TimerDelayDelay(uint32_t milliSec);
 ```

 ###Used clock
-For each timer we use the high frequency system input clock with 32Khz as clock source.
+For every timer we use the high frequency system input clock with 32 KHz as clock source.

 ### Problems
 The only problem we were faced to was to realize the trigger of the interrupt everytime the set amount of time has passed.
 The following image gives a clue how we have realized this.
 The "timer counter register" (=TCRR) is increased automatically and the starting value is equal to the value of the "timer load register" (=TLDR).
-The value of the TLDR is used as reset value of the TCRR after an overflow (means TCRR value > 0xFFFF FFFF) occurrd.
+The value of the TLDR is used as reset value of the TCRR after an overflow has occurred (means TCRR value > 0xFFFF FFFF).
 In this case the TCRR value is set to the value of TLDR and the interrupt is triggered (=overflow-interrupt).

 ![alt tag](https://raw.github.com/BRO-FHV/docs/master/images/timer.png)

-### Which timers are used
+### Which timers were used
 - Timer2 is used for the scheduler
 - Timer7 is used for DelayTimer
 	- DelayTimer is used for the network configuration